Mental-Health-In-Tech/tech-blues-capstone/README.md

 - [X] Read this README.md
 - [ ] Download the survey.csv file into your working directory
-- [ ] Download the aquire.py, prepare.py, wrangle.py and Tech_Blues_Final.ipynb files into your working directory
+- [ ] Download the aquire.py, prepare.py, evaluate.py, wrangle.py and final_noteboook.ipynb files into your working directory
+- [ ] Install Python libraries
 - [ ] Clone this repo
-- [ ] Run the Tech_Blues_Final.ipynb notebook
+- [ ] Run the final_notebook.ipynb notebook